Lux-27/multithreaded-proxy-server/README.md

-# Multi-Threaded Proxy Server with and without Cache
+# Multi-Threaded Proxy Server with Cache

 This project implements a multi-threaded proxy server in C, with LRU caching.
 The parsing of HTTP requests is inspired by existing proxy server implementations.